amazon-archives/aws-appsync-chat-starter-react/README.md

    amplify init
    ```

-   Set the region we are deploying resources to
+   Set the region we are deploying resources to:

    ```bash
    export AWS_REGION=$(jq -r '.providers.awscloudformation.Region' amplify/#current-cloud-backend/amplify-meta.json)
    echo $AWS_REGION
    ```

+    Make sure **ALL** services are supported in this region or else you'll get errors in the next steps.

 4. Add an **Amazon Cognito User Pool** auth resource.
 Use the default configuration.